 How Long is a Patent Good For: Everything You Need to Know

-If you've ever asked, "how long is a patent good for;" the answer is, it depends on the type.
-Patents need to be renewed every so often to take your ideas.7 min read
+If you've ever asked, "how long is a patent good for;" the answer is, it depends on the type and patents also need to be renewed every so often.8 min read

 Step One: Know the Patent Type

 A patent is basically a monopoly, but it is a short-term one granted by the government.
 To maintain the patent, the owner must pay a fee 3.5 years, 7.5 years, and 11.5 years after that patent has been issued.
 In most European countries, this fee must be paid yearly.
 Failure to pay this fee results in the patent becoming abandoned.
 A patent acts as the shortest lasting type of protection for intellectual property.

 Each type of patent carries different rules under United States law.
 For example, different types of patents have different durations.
 In the United States, the law requires all utility and plant patents filed on or after June 8, 1995, to have protection that lasts at least 20 years from the application file date.
 The term for this patent provision is called the "twenty-year term."
 Use a utility patent when you want to protect a composition, machine, or process.

 More often than not, people end up filing for utility patents as they are the most common type of patent and last for 20 years.
 A design patent remains valid as long as 14 to 15 years from the date the patent is granted.
 Design patents strictly protect the particular decorative features of a manufacturer's item, as opposed to its role.

 Determining the term of a patent gets complicated, however, if you have more than one filing date.
 If you have more than one filing date, be careful; it can become unclear exactly how long the term is for the patent.